lkodinsson/MARS/Core/PHB.md

 Click [here](/Core/Maneuvers.md) for the list of maneuvers.

 Maneuvers also have a listed type, which can be one of: *offensive*, *defensive*, or *tactical*.
-Typically offensive maneuvers perform attacks, defensive maneuvers can be used to defend yourself or others, and tactical maneuvers provide other forms of actions.
+Typically, offensive maneuvers perform attacks, defensive maneuvers defend yourself or others, and tactical maneuvers provide special actions.

 ### Performing Maneuvers

 When you perform a maneuver on a target it may have a chance for the target to resist the effects of that maneuver.
 They will roll the skill or stat listed to make an opposed check against your attack roll.
 If the attacker grazes against the resist, the effects are applied at half duration (if any, rounded down).
 Otherwise it is simply considered a failure instead, and the defender suffers no effects.
 Any attacks are still made on the target even if they resist the effects of the maneuver.

 For example: You perform a Crippling Strike against a target.
 First you make an attack, then if the attack hits or grazes, the target rolls to resist.
 If your maneuver's roll to hit is a 12 and the defender's resist is a 14, the maneuver grazed against their resist.
-Crippling Strike's effects only lasts 1 round instead of 2.
+Crippling Strike's effect only lasts 1 round instead of 2.

 ### Improvising Maneuvers

-Although maneuvers must normally be learned in order to use, you can also improvise maneuvers.
-If you do improvise a maneuver, you perform the manuever as normal but with an additional cost of your choice: either the stamina cost is increased by 1, or the action speed becomes one action speed slower so long as it is a standard, swift, or free action.
+Although maneuvers must normally be learned in order to use, you may also improvise maneuvers.
+If you do improvise a maneuver, you perform the manuever as normal but with an additional cost of your choice: either the stamina cost is increased by 1, or the action speed is increased by 1 if it was from 0 to 2.

 For example: You do not have the Feint maneuver, but intend to improvise it.
-You do not want to waste any stamina, so you perform it as a standard action instead of a swift action.
+You do not want to waste any stamina, so you perform it at a speed of 2 instead of 1.

 # Resting